Financial Aid Information

 Student Consumer Information

 In order to keep future and currently enrolled students informed regarding available financial aid at Angelina College, the following information is submitted for the student’s benefit.
-Any student wishing to review the documents concerning Angelina College’s accreditation, approvals, and licensing of educational and professional agencies should contact the Dean of Instruction in the Administration Building.
+Any student wishing to review the documents concerning Angelina College’s accreditation, approvals, and licensing of educational and professional agencies should contact the Vice President of Academic Affairs in the Administration Building.
 The director of financial aid or his/her designee is available to provide students with information concerning financial aid resources at Angelina College.
 This office is located in room 208 of the Student Center building.

-The average direct educational expense for a student at Angelina College is approximately $2,117 per semester for tuition, fees, books and supplies based on 14 credit hours.
+The average direct educational expense for a student at Angelina College is approximately $2,525 per semester for tuition, fees, books and supplies based on 14 credit hours (the average course load for full-time students).
 Indirect expenses to consider are transportation, room and board, and miscellaneous items.
-The budget total for these indirect expenses, as authorized by the Texas Coordinating Board, ranges from $4,385 for a student who lives with parents/relatives to $5,712 for an off-campus student per semester.
-The average cost for a resident student living in the college dormitory is $4,300.
+The budget total for these indirect expenses, as authorized by the Texas Coordinating Board, ranges from $4,555 for a student who lives with parents/relatives to $5,940 for an off-campus student per semester.
+The average cost for a resident student living in the college dormitory is $4,261.
 This figure includes tuition, fees, books, room, board, and miscellaneous expenses for one semester for a student enrolled in 14 credit hours.
 A comparison of Angelina College’s costs to that of other Texas colleges can be found online at collegeforalltexans.com/apps/CollegeMoney.
-A chart showing actual costs of tuition and fees may be found in the Finances section of this bulletin.
+A chart showing actual costs of tuition and fees may be found in the Finances section of this catalog.

 To be eligible to receive Title IV financial aid, a student must be either a United States citizen or an eligible non-citizen, must have a high school diploma or its recognized equivalent, and be making satisfactory progress toward a certificate or degree.
 In addition, the student must file with the Office of Financial Aid a Student Aid Report (SAR), a statement of selective service registration status, proof of previous year’s family income, official transcripts from colleges and all other documents needed to verify application information as requested.

 All applications and required forms are available in the office of financial aid located in room 208 of the college Student Center.
-The Free Application for Federal Student Aid for the upcoming year is available online at www.fafsa.ed.gov beginning in January.
+The Free Application for Federal Student Aid for the upcoming year is available online at www.fafsa.ed.gov beginning in October of the previous year.

 All Title IV Federal Government programs are awarded according to financial need.
 Pell Grant awards are based upon the Estimated Family Contribution (EFC) number, as reported on the Student Aid Report from the Department of Education, and the academic load for the semester.
 All other awards are based on need, eligibility, other financial aid awarded to the student, and the total amount of government allocations to the college.

 The Federal Work-Study program eligibility is based upon the same criteria as other Title IV financial aid.
-A student must be enrolled during the employment period.
 The student works at scheduled times and performs the various duties outlined in the job description.
 Job descriptions are available in the Human Resources Office.
 All jobs reflect actual work experiences and students can be terminated if the student cannot perform the job duties as described in the job description or for due cause.
 Students are paid monthly.

 Financial Aid Refund Policy